tush-tr/articles/ARISH_NOTES.md

 * Added changeArticleStatus controller to admin routes in backend
 * Added deleteArticle controller to admin routes in backend
 * Connected changeArticleStatus and deleteArticle controllers to frontend
+* Added default profile pic of user in User schema